ebuchberger/Estimating-Power-for-SEM/README.md

-# SEM_Poweranalysis
+# Estimating Statistical Power for Structural Equation Models in Developmental Cognitive Science: A Tutorial in R

-Tutorial on how to conduct simulation based power simulations in R.
+A tutorial on how to conduct simulation based power analyses in R.
-(Code for running the simulations described in Buchberger et al.)
+(R Code for running the simulations described in Buchberger et al.)

 ## Running the simulation
 To run the simulation yourself, execute the R script 01_run_simulation.